sanjoliwatts/HealVibe/README.md

 raise requests for blood donation.
 * Doctors can view or schedule their appointments, add or edit patient’s data and check for emergencies.
 * Admin functionality is included for maintaining correct records for doctors and patients.
-* Website's main page displays several links for sign up, login, View & Book Health Packages, Patient's reviews, About us and contact us pages.
+* Website's main page displays several links for sign up, login, View & Book Health Packages, Patient's reviews, Departments, Payment Options and much more.

 ## Tech/Framewroks Used
 HTML5, CSS3, Bootstrap4,  AngularJS, REST Services, Java, Hibernate Framework and MySQL